5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 Although the Intel AC-9560 Card is compatible with both kexts (use either one or the other) to connect to WiFi, there are Pro's and Cons to both of them.

 - **AirportItlw**:
-	- **Con**: requires the correct kext per macOS version, so using it accros various versions of macOS doesn't work (unless you rename them to AirportItlw_Monterey.kext, AirportItlw_Ventura.kext, etc, and assigne MinKernel/MaxKernel settings to them, I guess).
+	- **Con**: requires the correct kext per macOS version, so using it across various versions of macOS doesn't work (unless you rename them to AirportItlw_Monterey.kext, AirportItlw_Ventura.kext, etc, and assigne MinKernel/MaxKernel settings to them, I guess).
 Currently there's no Version for Sonoma.
 	- **Con**: it doesn't work as well as itlwm.kext
 	- **Pro**: can be used during macOS install which is not possible with itlwm.kext
 - **itlwm.kext**